laurenra7/websocket-simple-server/README.md

 ### Build .jar file

-Build a .jar file that will run the server on the port specified in the `server.port` property in `src/main/resources/application.properties`.
+Build a .jar file that will run the server.

 ```
 ./gradlew assemble